natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-11-day-thirtynine.markdown

 ![Litchfield view of Palmer area](/assets/blog_photos/190111/Litchfield_190111.jpg)

-However, our enthusiasm was soon squashed when we saw our carefully placed incubation tubes scattered across our study site.
+However, our enthusiasm was soon squashed when we saw our carefully placed incubation tubes scattered across our study site, and one of our sensors was pulled out.
 On the right photo below we had put back one of the cores, but you clearly see a beak-shaped hole in front that a skua had made as it pulled out our core.

 ![Scattered tubes](/assets/blog_photos/190111/skua_damage.jpg)